-Elise lives on Long Island with her husband of 40 years and feels blessed to have had the best parents, husband, and children a woman could ask for.
+Elise lives on Long Island with her husband of more than 40 years and feels blessed to have had the best parents, husband, and children a woman could ask for.
 The strong bonds of family are often the subject of her writing, but there aren’t many topics she’s afraid to tackle, including stories of vampires, devil possession, WWII POW camps, and gunslingers in the old west.

 Her hobbies include reading, photography, travel, and making people smile.